 [LUM#22] No AI without humans

-Pl@ntNet has 25 million users who provide photo data and return plant names.
-IRD - PlantNet
+Pl@ntNet has 25 million users who provide photo data and return the names of plants. © IRD – PlantNet

-To be able to tell the difference between a nightingale and a titmouse, or an oak tree and a poplar, the computer had to "look" at a lot of tree leaves or "listen" to a lot of birdsong.
+To be able to differentiate between a nightingale and a chickadee, or an oak tree and a poplar tree, the computer had to "look" at many tree leaves or "listen" to many bird songs.
 These images and sounds are data, the lifeblood of AI.
 "Machine learning requires large amounts of data to function properly, especially in classification tasks."

 No AI without cooperation

-So to make sure he has plenty of quality data, Joseph Salmon is banking on cooperation.
-In 2019, he was awarded an ANR-funded chair in artificial intelligence research and teaching.
-With Camelot, as it is called, the researcher and his collaborators hope to meet the challenges of identifying biodiversity through participatory science and crowd-sourcing, in other words, calling on the general public to obtain data.
+To ensure he has access to large quantities of high-quality data, Joseph Salmon relies on cooperation.
+In 2019, he was awarded a research and teaching chair in artificial intelligence funded by the ANR.
+With Camelot, as it is called, the researcher and his colleagues hope to tackle the challenges of identifying biodiversity through participatory science and crowd-sourcing, in other words, calling on the general public to provide data.

-A strategy already put to good use in developing the Pl@ntNet recognition application, a citizen science project designed to automatically identify plants using photos, in which Joseph Salmon participated.
-"Pl@ntNet involves 25 million users providing photo data and sending back plant names.
-Crowdsourcing makes it possible to synthesize and use all this knowledge", stresses the statistician for whom "there is no AI without cooperation".
-Moreover, for the researcher, artificial intelligence is not at all artificial.
-"We take all the energy of human beings that we've synchronized, and the AI just acts as the link in a collective effort.
+This strategy has already been used to develop the Pl@ntNet recognition app, a citizen science project designed to automatically identify plants from photos, in which Joseph Salmon participated.
+"Pl@ntNet has 25 million users who provide photo data and return the names of plants.
+Crowdsourcing makes it possible to synthesize and use all this knowledge, " says the statistician, for whom "there is no AI without cooperation."
+In fact, for the researcher, artificial intelligence is ultimately not artificial at all.
+"We take all the energy of human beings that we have synchronized, and AI simply links it together as a collective effort."

 Neural network